Tal58/API_WORKSHOP/World_flags_memory_competition/README.md

 🔗 To see live version 🎯https://tal58.github.io/API_WORKSHOP/World_flags_memory_competition/

-🌐 The desktop version of the web page is as follows;🧭
+🌐 The desktop and mobile versions of the web page are as follows;🧭
 <br><br>

 ## 🖥️Desktop version